A Step-by-Step Guide to Creating an Android App Using Kotlin

 Also, make sure to test your app on different screen sizes and orientations to ensure that your app works well on all devices.

-Publish your app
+Publish the app

 After you have tested your app and it is ready for release, you can publish it to the Google Play Store or another app marketplace.